Jefferson County, West Virginia: Joining West Virginia

 Jefferson County had voted for secession in the vote taken on May 23, 1861.
-However, Jefferson County, along with Berkeley County, both counties lying on the Potomac River in the Shenandoah Valley, with the consent of the Reorganized Government of Virginia voted in favor of annexation to West Virginia in 1863 in a dubious election supervised by the occupying Union Army.
+However, Jefferson County, along with Berkeley County, both counties lying on the Potomac River in the Shenandoah Valley, with the consent of the Reorganized Government of Virginia voted in favor of annexation to West Virginia in 1863.
 Virginia tried to nullify this after the American Civil War, but the counties remained part of West Virginia.

 The question of the constitutionality of the formation of the new state was brought before the Supreme Court of the United States in the following manner: Berkeley and Jefferson County, West Virginia, counties lying on the Potomac east of the mountains, in 1863, with the consent of the Reorganized Government of Virginia, had supposedly voted in favor of annexation to West Virginia.
 However, many voters were absent in the Confederate Army when the vote was taken and they refused to accept the transfer upon their return.
 The Virginia General Assembly repealed the Act of Secession and in 1866 brought suit against West Virginia, asking the Supreme Court to declare the counties still part of Virginia.
 Congress, on March 10, 1866, passed a joint resolution recognizing the transfer.
 In 1871, the U.S. Supreme Court decided Virginia v.
 West Virginia, upholding the "secession" of West Virginia, including Berkeley and Jefferson counties, from Virginia.
 In 2011, West Virginia state delegate Larry Kump sponsored legislation to allow Morgan, Berkeley, and Jefferson counties to rejoin Virginia by popular vote.